- See & Do

 - Plan My Visit

-The site provides both local residents and visitors the opportunity to explore an area of natural beauty without going outside the city walls.
-During the summer months the marshes bloom into a beautiful wild flower and hay meadow, celebrated every year with the annual Haymaking Festival, where the hay is cut by the traditional method of scything.
-Hambrook is the perfect location for a family picnic.
+The site provides both local residents and visitors the opportunity to explore an area of natural beauty close to the city centre.
+During the summer months the marshes bloom into a beautiful wild flower and hay meadow.

 Running alongside the Hambrook site is the Great Stour Way, Canterbury to Chartham Cycle Path, which offers a beautiful ride through some of Canterbury's most picturesque areas.
 Walking along the shared use footpath towards the city centre will lead you to the Westgate Gardens.